BeRo1985/poca/docs/transformer.md

 ## POCA Transformer Deep Dive

 The **Transformer** is a sophisticated token stream manipulation stage that sits between the lexer and parser.
 It performs **syntactic desugaring** and **normalization** by rewriting token sequences into simpler, canonical forms that the parser can handle more easily.
+In essence, it transforms high-level language constructs into more primitive ones, for to keeping the parser simpler and more focused on core semantics.

 ### Main Entry Point